GDPR Art. 28

 - The server processes the upload: resize to ≤1568px, compute SHA-256 hash, deduplicate.

-- The server invokes the configured AI subprocessor (Mistral or Anthropic) to generate alt-text.
+- The server invokes the EU-hosted AI subprocessor (Mistral, La Plateforme) to generate alt-text.

 - The server stores the generated alt-text, image hash, and dimensions in the Altvisor database.